-The day is not far away in metro city where everyone whether walking on street or going to office will be captured in CCTV camera.
-A law abiding Indian citizen should never have any kind of problem with CCTV Camera.
-In metro city like Delhi, we can see CCTV Installed almost every area in our daily life
+The day is not far away in a metro city where everyone, whether walking on the street or going to office will be captured in CCTV cameras.
+A law-abiding Indian citizen should never have any kind of problem with CCTV Cameras.
+In a metro city like Delhi, we can see CCTV Installed almost every area in our daily life.

-Every educated person in metro cities welcome CCTV to fight against crime.
-It can also help in preventing criminal from committing any kind of crime as the presence of camera compels criminal to follow the law.
+Every educated people in metro cities welcome CCTV to fight against crime.
+It can also help in preventing criminals from committing any kind of crime as the presence of a camera compels criminals to follow the law.

 While home installation of CCTV does not fall under the jurisdiction of the Data Protection Act, if the home installation has not been carried out correctly or is being used for a purpose other than for which it was designed, then you may have a case for taking further action under totally different laws.

 For example, if you have a camera which is pointed directly at another personÃ?Â¢??s property or itÃ?Â¢??s suspected that it can capture part or all of a neighbor's property, they might have a case to take action against you under legislation covered by the Human Rights Act.
 They might have sufficient grounds to say that they have had their privacy violated, that your CCTV system is tantamount to harassment and even voyeurism.